monishankerw/interviews/README.md

-Here is a sample README.md file for your Spring Boot + Kafka project that consumes a custom InterviewEvent object.
+Spring Boot + Kafka project that consumes a custom InterviewEvent object.
 This is ready to be added to your GitHub repository:

 ⸻